 If it wasn’t for veteran benefits, I would be classified as working poor with wages that have yet to crest $30,000.

 It took some time to adjust to motels.
 In my youth, the hotels were fancy where room service was a phone call away.

-Since then, I am more familiar with motels and eagerly anticipate the free breakfast.
+Since then, I’m more familiar with motels and eagerly anticipate the free breakfast.

 Even staying in motels is uncommon.
-Commonly, Mr. BuLL and I bypass the hotel, motel, and go straight to camping in the boonies.
+Commonly, Mr. BuLL and I bypass the hotel, motel, and go straight to temporarily homelessness (camping).

 My happy place is lacking in humans, has a semi-flat spot for a tent, and is far from TV, WIFI, and Grande Huckleberry Mocha Chocolate lattes.

 Stripping away the modern-day drama and obligations creates a quiet void in the typical stream of mental musings.
 My brain becomes overloaded with sparkling scenery, pine-laced oxygen, and tiny furry mammals that chatter like an angry jackhammer.
 When everything modern is stripped away, emotions swirl between the hollow of vulnerability to the swell of life’s richness.